b-k/py1040/Readme.md

 a tax researcher considering the situations of diverse taxpayers, the structures here are hopefully more amenable to your needs.

-### Can I trust it?

-At the moment, it's a version-zero draft for discussion; see below about helping to get it more functional.
-It seems like we could get it to work well for most tax situations without too much further effort.

-This program is not a tax tutor or advisor; there are many, many other sources that can help you optimize your tax situation.
-This is just a calculator.
-Because it's very incomplete right now, many tax situations are handled with zeros.

-Please note this section from the license, which the license authors felt was important enough to put in all-caps:

-> THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
-> EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES
-> PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED,
-> INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS
-> FOR A PARTICULAR PURPOSE.
-THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE
-> PROGRAM IS WITH YOU.

 ### Contributing

 Each form is represented as a file holding a dictionary of cells, where each cell